KaspaHub/kaspahub.github.io/README.md

+# DEPRECATED
+## This repository is no longer in use.
+Everything has been consolidated into the [Kaspa Hub](https://github.com/KaspaHub/kaspahub.github.io) main repository.

 ## Purpose
 A public, open-source list of structured Kaspa data designed for integration across apps and projects.
 - Provide a shared, maintainable data source